NGC 3665

-NGC 3665 is a lenticular galaxy located in the constellation Ursa Major.
+NGC 3665 is a lenticular galaxy located in the northern constellation of Ursa Major.
 It is located at a distance of circa 85 million light-years from Earth, which, given its apparent dimensions, means that NGC 3665 is about 85,000 light years across.
 It was discovered by William Herschel on March 23, 1789.

 Characteristics

 The central region of NGC 3665 by the Hubble Space Telescope, featuring a dust disk.